To dehumidify or not to dehumidify?

 This will depend on how big the building is that you want to dry out.
 You should run the dehumidifier long enough for the porous surfaces or materials to dry completely.
 This can take anywhere from 2 days to several weeks

 Items like drywall and insulation take a very long time to dry so instead of running your dehumidifier replace those items.
-Mold will grow as long as there is moisture to feed it.
+The growth of mold will continue spreading as long as there is moisture to feed it.

 Is It Cheaper to Run AC or Dehumidifier?

 The answer to this question is that it is cheaper to run your dehumidifier than running air conditioners.
 Part of the reason for this is that the dehumidifier does not cool the indoor air down in the room like an air conditioner does.
 An air conditioner will use approximately 1 - 4 Kilowatt / hour.

 That means when it comes to the energy consumption, dehumidifier does not use as much power because there are fewer things to power in a dehumidifier than there is in an air conditioner.
 Running a dehumidifier can help you save money on energy bills as well.

-If you need a device just to solve your humidity problems in the most effective way possible and improve indoor air quality, go for dehumidifier.
+If you need a device just to solve your excess humidity problems in the most effective way possible and improve indoor air quality, go for dehumidifier.

 It is possible for you to relax.
 This information should set your mind at ease as it lets you know that there is nothing wrong with running your dehumidifier for long periods of time.